rakib86/Search-Engine-2.0/README.md

 Welcome to Search Engine 2.0, a revolutionary Firefox extension developed by Rakibur Rahaman.
 This extension combines the power of OpenAI and Midjourney with Google search to bring you an unparalleled search experience.

+# Right now, 2104 people are using this extension in their browser🔥.

 ## Features

 - Get AI-generated responses directly from ChatGPT for any search query.